wireservice/csvkit/docs/scripts/csvpy.rst

      -h, --help            show this help message and exit --dict                Load the CSV file into a DictReader.
      --agate               Load the CSV file into an agate table.
+     --no-number-ellipsis  Disable the ellipsis if the max precision is exceeded.
+     -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
+                           Limit CSV dialect sniffing to the specified number of bytes.
+Specify "0" to disable sniffing entirely, or "-1" to sniff the entire file.
+     -I, --no-inference    Disable type inference when parsing the input.
+This disables the reformatting of values.

 This tool will automatically use the IPython shell if it is installed, otherwise it will use the running Python shell.